Build more resilient education infrastructure

 |

-The significant disruption in the education sector caused by the pandemic has revealed the urgent need to build a more resilient infrastructure through digital technology.
+THE significant disruption the pandemic has unleashed on the education sector has revealed the urgent need to build a more resilient infrastructure through digital technology.

-He made the revelation to over 10,000 teachers and policymakers at the recently held annual Jamaica Teachers' Association (JTA) conference under the theme 'Reimagining Education: Effective Practices in a Digital Age'.
+He made the revelation to over 10,000 teachers and policymakers at the recent annual Jamaica Teachers' Association (JTA) conference, held under the theme 'Reimagining Education: Effective Practices in a Digital Age'.

 “When COVID hit, we were all surprised.
 Many governments and schools across the world tried to react as quickly as possible and what we saw was a load of short-term solutions to fix problems that are long-standing.
-Given the sudden impact of the pandemic, our local response was acceptable but over time it has become obvious that many of the issues will outlast the pandemic.
+Given the sudden impact of the pandemic our local response was acceptable, but over time it has become obvious that many of the issues will outlast the pandemic.
 What we need now is a more robust, resilient, inclusive and adaptive education system that is digitally driven and therefore better able to withstand any shocks that may come in the future,” Allen added.

-Read more in Digital Life EXTRA online.
+He explained that a first step to achieving this goal is ensuring inclusivity in the digital revolution and addressing the digital divide in Jamaica's education system.
+Additionally, for a more equitable education system, the upskilling and reskilling of teachers is paramount.
+“For us to see advances in the education system we must prioritise training and development for our teachers at all levels.
+You see, the success of the future classroom rests within the hands of the ones who are leading the sessions.

+Our teachers already know how to teach — they have been doing it for years.
+Technology is the only variable that has been added to the equation and now the question is, 'How do we ensure teachers remain effective in a technologically enabled environment?'
+The answer has to be training and development in the tools and technologies that advance learning,” said Allen.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login